 This heavy, dark brown, or black material is removed from deep in the earth and used as a binding material.
 History tells us ancient Sumerians and Egyptians used it in shipbuilding, road construction, and other building projects.

 Combined with aggregate, asphalt can create a durable and cost-effective road.
-It’s also commonly used to create shingles and other roofing material.
+It’s also commonly used to create shingles and other roofing materials.
 Find out how the production process transforms raw materials into these useful construction products for roadways and other applications.

 Distill Crude Petroleum